 Use a secure connection or VPN

-The Wi-Fi networks you use in your office should be secure and encrypted.
-When team members work remotely, they should be using your VPN (virtual private network).
-This reduces the risk of security breaches when working from a public wi-fi network.
+Private networks, like the ones in your office or most people's homes are typically more protected than public wi-fi.
+When your staff works remotely, they should use your VPN (virtual private network) to access any company data.
+This reduces the risk of security breaches and can be a critical point of defense for your organization.
 Make sure your employees know how to connect to the VPN, and why it matters, before they can work remotely.

 Train your team

 Security starts with people.
-Training your staff to follow basic security best practices like closing and locking devices when not in use, not clicking on malicious links or emails, and using strong passwords.
-Training should be a part of your onboarding process for new employees as well as a continuous practice for your entire organization.
+Train your staff to follow basic security best practices like closing and locking devices when not in use, not clicking on malicious links or emails, and using strong passwords to prevent security breaches.
+Training should be a part of your onboarding process for new employees and a continuous practice for your entire organization.
 You can consider using specific training tools and platforms to ensure your organization is following best practices and actively following standards.

 Manage permission settings